0xAX/linux-insides/Booting/linux-bootstrap-1.md

 objdump -D -b binary -mi386 -Maddr16,data16,intel boot
 ```

-A real-world boot sector has code for continuing the boot process and a partition table instead of a bunch of 0's and an exclamation mark :) From this point onwards, the BIOS hands over control to the bootloader.
+A real-world boot sector has code for continuing the boot process and a partition table instead of a bunch of 0's and an exclamation mark. :) From this point onwards, the BIOS hands control over to the bootloader.

-**NOTE**: As explained above, the CPU is in real mode; in real mode, calculating the physical address in memory is done as follows:
+**NOTE**: As explained above, the CPU is in real mode.
+In real mode, calculating the physical address in memory is done as follows:

 ```
 PhysicalAddress = Segment Selector * 16 + Offset
 ```

 just as explained above.
-We have only 16-bit general purpose registers; the maximum value of a 16-bit register is `0xffff`, so if we take the largest values, the result will be:
+We have only 16-bit general purpose registers, which has a maximum value of `0xffff`, so if we take the largest values the result will be:

 ```python
 >>> hex((0xffff * 16) + 0xffff)